 If you’re looking for texture there are a lot of options out there for vegetable based recipes, including my favorite carrot cake.
 Since I avoid baking from scratch, I have a box of Simply Organic Carrot Cake mix in my cupboard waiting for me to try.
 I have to warn you, my fellow lazy bakers, that it calls for fresh shredded carrot.
 I don’t care to cut my finger so I’ll pick up a bag of shredded carrots at the store.
 Bonus – it’s also organic.
 My carrots will be too.

 These products can be pricey, ranging as much as$6-8 a box off the shelf.
 I order in bulk from Amazon to get the best deal.

 What about frosting?

 Most pre-made frosting products are gluten free and labeled accordingly.
 I don’t care for grocery store frosting.
 I think this is the element that really makes the cake.
 The best frosting is homemade.
 I’ve been experimenting with milk free recipes like Tofutti cream cheese frosting and powdered sugar bases.
 I haven’t gotten the texture right and the powdered sugar recipes come out too sweet for my taste.
 If you have a favorite gluten free, lactose free recipe for frosting please share.
 This is the part I won’t laze out on.

-Now You Can Eat Pretzels, Gluten Free June 3, 2011Posted by @Melonie in : Dishing It , add a comment
+Now You Can Eat Pretzels, Gluten Free June 3, 2011Posted by Melonie Gallegos in : Dishing It , 1 comment so far

 Welcome pretzels back into your life my friends.